czrpb/chatter/ux-ui.md

       1. User opens the application.
       2. User selects an AI model from the available options.
       3. User enters their message in the provided textarea.
-      4. User generates an AI response by pressing Ctrl + Enter or clicking the generate button.
+      4. User generates an AI response by pressing `Ctrl + Enter` or clicking the generate button.
+         * User sees the "Clear Chat" button change to "Chat In Progress" with bouncing text while waiting for the AI response.
       5. The AI's response is displayed at the top of the chat history, along with the user's message.
-      6. User can scroll the chat history to view the entire conversation.
+         1. User can scroll the chat history to view the entire conversation.
-      7. User can copy the entire chat history by holding the Ctrl key and clicking on the chat history area.
+         1. User can copy the entire chat history by holding the Ctrl key and clicking on the chat history area.
-      8. User can clear the current chat and start a new conversation by clicking the "Clear Chat" button.
+         1. User can clear the current chat and start a new conversation by clicking the "Clear Chat" button.

    2.3 Usability Principles